wendlers/scratch-pynetsense/doc/RPiGPIORemoteSensor.md

 Introduction
 ------------

-This document describes how to use the wrapper for the build in GPIOs of the Raspberry Pi.i The wrapper alows you to configure and access the GPIOs of the Pi from within scratch, using the Scratch remote sensor protocol [as described here] (http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol).
-Setting or getting the values of a GPIO pin from Scratch could be done by simply defining certain global varaiables.
+This document describes how to use the wrapper for the build in GPIOs of the Raspberry Pi.i The wrapper allows you to configure and access the GPIOs of the Pi from within scratch, using the Scratch remote sensor protocol [as described here] (http://wiki.scratch.mit.edu/wiki/Remote_Sensors_Protocol).
+Setting or getting the values of a GPIO pin from Scratch could be done by simply defining certain global variables.

 _Note:_ Only limited digital IO is possible through this API (no ADC, no PWM).